MicrosoftDocs/windows-itpro-docs/windows/keep-secure/credential-guard-not-protected-scenarios.md

 #### Protecting domain-joined device secrets

 Since domain-joined devices also use shared secrets for authentication, attackers can steal those secrets as well.
 By deploying device certificates with Credential Guard, the private key can be protected.
-Then authentication policies can require that users sign on devices which authenticate using those certificates.
+Then authentication policies can require that users sign on devices that authenticate using those certificates.
 This prevents shared secrets stolen from the device to be used with stolen user credentials to sign on as the user.

 Domain-joined device certificate authentication has the following requirements:
--   Devices' accounts are in Windows Server 2012 domain functional level or higher domains.
+-   Devices' accounts are in Windows Server 2012 domain functional level or higher.
 -   All domain controllers in those domains have KDC certificates which satisfy strict KDC validation certificate requirements:
     -   KDC EKU present
     -   DNS domain name matches the DNSName field of the SubjectAltName (SAN) extension